- Jessica Helgerson

 At the beginning of each project, Jessica likes to start with the same questions: What’s the best design for the client?
 What’s the best design for the building or space?
 What will stand the test of time, stylistically and functionally?
 For any project, her goal is to ensure that the fundamental design and the materials are classic, long lasting, and appropriate to the building and its period.
 Then she likes to layer on fresh, contemporary elements—such as lighting, furniture, and art—that feel just right for the clients and for the moment.

 Jessica has a long-standing interest in green building and sustainability.
-When she had more time, before becoming the mother of two lovely little children, she was a green building activist, sitting on a number of boards devoted to environmental preservation and serving as president of the Sustainability Project.
+When she had more time, before becoming the mother of two lovely children, she was a green building activist, sitting on a number of boards devoted to environmental preservation and serving as president of the Sustainability Project.
 She continues to bring this interest in sustainability into her daily life.
-For the past year, her family of four have been living, rather experimentally, in a 540-square-foot cottage on five acres of farmland.
+For the past several years, her family of four have been living, rather experimentally, in a 540-square-foot cottage on five acres of farmland.
 Augmented with a planted green roof and big front porch, the cottage was remodeled with almost entirely reclaimed materials.
 With her husband, she has been raising chickens, turkeys, and bees and growing nearly all the food their family eats, as well as throwing lots of big dinner parties for friends hungry for food they can see growing.

 Jessica has a bachelors degree in English from the University of California, Los Angeles, and studied interior and environmental design at University of California, Santa Barbara.
-Fluent in French and Italian, she has lived and worked in Florence, Milan, Switzerland, and France.
+Fluent in French and Italian, she has lived and worked in Italy, Switzerland, and France.
 Her life in Europe and her travels in India, Mexico, Morocco, and the Far East have strongly influenced her work.

 - Emily Knudson Leland